intel/qpl/doc/source/documentation/get_started_docs/quick_start.rst

 4. Pass the job structure (along with the allocated memory) to Intel QPL.
 5. Free resources.

-The example below is extracted from the :ref:`compression example <code_examples_c_compression_reference_link>`, which compresses and decompresses data with Deflate dynamic Huffman encoding via Intel QPL low-level C API.
+The example below compresses and decompresses data with Deflate dynamic Huffman encoding via Intel QPL low-level C API.
 For our purpose to understand the workflow, we only focus on the compression part here.
 See the comments after the code block.